unipept/FragGeneScanRs/README.md

 In this directory, run `cargo install --path .` to compile and install.
 The installation progress may prompt you to add a directory to your path so you can easily execute it.

+The same command, after pulling the new sources, will update the installation.

 ## Usage